Viktorpeters/fullstackopen/readme.md

-the main folder contains solution to the first assignment.

-pull the code into your local machine
+pull into your local machine

-start the server with npm start , from the command line

-open up post man or its equivalent

-and begin to test the api's

-happy hacking
+go to the terminal and run the command "npm install" these helps you install alll needed packages

+once done, then run the server with npm run start. use thunder client, or postman or any other equivalents to test the Rest APi's